Active Topology Inference using Network Coding: Inferring Trees

 \begin{lemma} The maximum number of sources that can be used to uniquely infer the topology of a full $m$-ary tree is $m$. \end{lemma}

 \begin{proof} We show that if we use $m+1$ sources to infer the topology of a full $m$-ary tree, it cannot be uniquely identified.
-Consider a binary tree with three sources sending $x_1=[1,0,0]$, $x_2=[0,1,0]$, and $x_3=[0,0,1]$, respectively, to all other leaves in the tree.
-Assume that the three probe packets meet at one intermediate node; thus, we divide the tree into four components, which observe $x_1$, $x_2$, $x_3$, and $x_1+x_2+x_3=[1,1,1]$, respectively.
-Since the degree of intermediate nodes is three, we conclude that first, two of the three sources must have joined at one intermediate node, and then, their result must have joined with the third source in another intermediate node, so that they result in $x_1+x_2+x_3$ in the last component.
-The first two sources can be either $x_1, x_2$, or $x_2, x_3$: we cannot uniquely infer the underlying binary tree from observing these four components.
-The same discussion applies to larger full $m$-ary trees. \end{proof}
+For example, consider a binary tree with three sources sending $x_1=[1,0,0]$, $x_2=[0,1,0]$, and $x_3=[0,0,1]$ respectively, to all other leaves in the tree.
+Assume that the three probe packets meet at one intermediate node; thus, we divide the leaves into four components, which observe $x_1$, $x_2$, $x_3$, and $x_1+x_2+x_3=[1,1,1]$ respectively.
+Since the degree of intermediate nodes is three, we conclude that two of the three sources must have joined at one intermediate node first, and then their result must have joined with the third source in another intermediate node, so that they result in $x_1+x_2+x_3$ in the last component.
+The first two sources can be either $x_1, x_2$ or $x_2, x_3$.
+Therefore, we cannot uniquely infer the underlying binary tree topology by observing these four components.
+The same discussion applies to larger full $m$-ary trees ($m>2$). \end{proof}

-{\em Note.} In the presence of packet loss, we can apply the same argument as in Section~\ref{sec-binaryLossy}, \ie we can assign directions to the links during each iteration, so that our algorithms are applicable to the lossy case as well.
+{\em Note.} In the presence of loss, the same argument as in Section~\ref{sec-binaryLossy} applies, \ie we can assign directions to edges in each iteration, so that our algorithms are applicable to the lossy case as well.